rubino25/RatOS/site/docs/configuration/beacon_contact.md

 ## Fully automated RatOS Beacon calibration
 Ratos comes with a fully automated beacon model and temperature offset calibration.

+By default the beacon contact feature is deactivated.
+If you want to use it and perform the needed calibrations you need to enable `beacon_contact_z_calibration`

 - Run `BEACON_RATOS_CALIBRATE BED_TEMP=85 CHAMBER_TEMP=45`.
 Use your target temperature for the `BED_TEMP` and `CHAMBER_TEMP` parameter.

 	The automated beacon calibration will run the following calibrations and tests, which can also be used individually.
 Please make sure to read every section before starting the calibration.